About

 Selected Awards & Achievements:

-• Winner of the John McGahern Literature Award (2021).
+• She is winner of the John McGahern Literature Award (2021).

-• Winner of The Cúirt International New Writer’s Award in Fiction (2015).
+• She is winner of The Cúirt International New Writer’s Award in Fiction (2015).

-• Poetry Winner of June 2022 New Irish Writing, The Irish Independent.
+• She was poetry winner of June 2022 New Irish Writing, The Irish Independent.

-• Awarded a Cill Rialaig Writer’s Residency (2022) by the Irish Writer’s Centre & the Irish Arts Council.
+• She was awarded a Cill Rialaig Writer’s Residency (2022) by the Irish Writer’s Centre & the Irish Arts Council.

-• Recipient of a Dun Laoghaire Rathdown Arts Office & Creative Ireland Artist Literature Bursary Award (2021).
+• She was recipient of a Dun Laoghaire Rathdown Arts Office & Creative Ireland Artist Literature Bursary Award (2021).

-• Recipient of a Writer’s Residency at the Tyrone Guthrie Centre (2021).
+• She was recipient of a Writer’s Residency at the Tyrone Guthrie Centre (2021).

-• Selected for the Seamus Heaney Centre’s annual residential Summer Poetry School (2022), Queens University Belfast.
+• She was selected for the Seamus Heaney Centre’s annual residential Summer Poetry School (2022), Queens University Belfast.

 • Sonya graduated with an MA (1st) in Creative Writing from University College Dublin (2020).